 National coffee association

-1) The Taste | Is Moka pot as strong as espresso?
+Is Moka pot as strong as espresso?

 As someone who enjoys both Moka pot and espresso, I can say that they have distinct taste profiles.

 While Moka pot coffee is strong and bold, it doesn’t have the same intensity as espresso.
-Moka pot coffee has a smoother taste with chocolaty notes
+Moka pot coffee has a smoother taste with chocolaty notes.

-Espresso, on the other hand, is more concentrated and has a stronger, bitter taste.
+Espresso, on the other hand, is more concentrated and has a stronger, full-bodied taste.
 It has a thick, creamy texture and a distinct flavor that comes from the crema.
 The crema adds a layer of richness to the espresso that is not present in Moka pot coffee.

 However, if you’re looking for a strong coffee with a unique flavor profile, Moka pot coffee is definitely worth trying.

-2) The Crema Layer | Does Moka pot make real Crema?
+Does Moka pot make real Crema?

 Although Moka pot coffee can produce a little foamy layer on top of the coffee, it is not the same as an espresso machine’s crema.